-With one program partner we are providing daily care for children who don’t have the education to gain access to regular schools… yes thats right.
+In North India we are providing daily care for children who don’t have the education to gain access to regular schools… yes that’s right.
 So the development centre provides a venue for children to come to daily and receive basic education with the plan being to raise their levels to that where the schools will accept them.

 Our other partner is delivering 24/7 care for children through one girls home and two boys homes.

 The children come from different backgrounds.
 Some are orphans, children of HIV/AIDS-affected parents but are themselves negative.
 Other children have parents who are commercial sex workers.
 There are children of parents with leprosy and incurable diseases.
 Our children receive love, care and attention in a safe & protective home.
 Their needs for food, clothing, medical treatment are met here.
 They also receive a formal education.